The info panel for your domain will show that it has an Action Status of "Transfer waiting for Admin Contact Approval."

 The purpose of RespectMyPrivacy is to keep your contact information out of the public WHOIS database while still permitting you to be contacted if necessary.
 Expired domains persist in that database, complete with publicly visible contact information, for a really long time before they are finally deleted.

-To remove RespectMyPrivacy from your domain, see this FAQ entry.
+To remove RespectMyPrivacy from a domain that is not expired, see this FAQ entry.

 If you receive this error while attempting to make changes to your domain's name servers, it means the registrar rejected the names you provided.
 There are several reasons why this can happen: